MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/regions.md

 ---
-description: See how CSS Regions can be used to achieve more flexible, magazine-like, content flow through specified regions of the page (for example, flowing text along the contour of a mountain).
+description: See how CSS Regions can be used to achieve flexible, magazine-like, content flows through specified regions of the page.
-title: Regions
+title: Dev guide: Regions - Microsoft Edge Development
 author: libbymc
 ---